TofuBeans/nos-2-mods/README.md

 # Note:

-Make sure to delete the README.md if you download as a zip.
-You can however download these from the releases tab.
+Drag and drop the mods from the mods folder into your minecraft mods folder.